JordanElkins/JordanElkins/README.md

 - 👋 Hi, I’m @JordanElkins
 - 👀 I’m interested in ...
 Graphic Design, Photography, continuing to learn more about programming.
 - 🌱 I’m currently learning ...
-Self teaching trough Code Academy Python and C#.
+Self teaching through Code Academy Python and C#.
 - 💞️ I’m looking to collaborate on ...
 Anything really.
 - 📫 How to reach me ... personal email jordanselkins@gmail.com or cell phone 9318083091